 Why the advent?
 So that God could know us intimately by experiencing life as one of us – a “one flesh” union.

 Why the advent?
-Because the Son of Man must be delivered into the hands of sinful men and be crucified.
+Because, as the angels said to the women at the tomb, the Son of Man must be delivered into the hands of sinful men and be crucified.

 Why the advent?
 So that Jesus could give his life for us, taking the penalty for all sin upon himself on the cross.